l3-unc/l3-unc.github.io/_pages/home.md

 permalink: /
 ---

-We are interested in understanding the connections between language, interaction, and intelligence.
+We study the connections between *language, interaction, and intelligence*.
 Our lab develops methods for interactive machine learning, explainability and interpretability of LLMs, and impactful interdisciplinary applications of NLP.

-Our research explores how intelligence emerges from language, not as a static process, but an evolving, interactive phenomenon.
+Intelligence does not arise in isolation, it is an evolving, interactive phenomenon.
 People use language not just to communicate, but to think, to plan and collaborate.
 While we have been interested in the connection between machine learning and human language for long, LLMs have made this space fundamentally more interesting.
-Their emergent abilities echo the complexity we see in the evolution of human cognition, economic systems, and cellular structures.Chain-of-Thought prompting, for example, unlocks complex abilities in LLMs, allowing models to circumvent architectural limitations (e.g., computational budgets due to fixed Transformer depth) much like humans externalize cognitive burdens through writing, structured reasoning, and collaborative problem-solving.
+For example, Chain-of-Thought prompting unlocks complex abilities in LLMs, allowing them to circumvent architectural limitations (e.g., computational budgets due to fixed Transformer depth) much like humans externalize cognitive burdens through writing, structured reasoning, and collaboration.
 We believe these analogies reveal something about the fundamental role of language in thought and learning.